nairobilug/nairobilug.or.ke/README.md

     pip install -r https://raw.github.com/nairobilug/nairobilug.or.ke/master/requirements.txt

+#### Preparations
+The theme we're using, `crowsfoot`, is a "git submodule", which means it is maintained as its own separate git repository (with its own git history, github project, etc).  submodules are stored in the `.gitmodules` file, and we first need to initialize and clone it before we can build.

+Navigate to where you cloned the [repo](http://github.com/nairobilug/nairobilug.or.ke) and then:

+    git submodule init
+    git submodule update

+You only need to do the initialization the first time you build.
+After that, you can simply use the update command to get the latest changes to the submodule.

 #### GENERATE BLAWG
-Navigate to where you cloned the [repo](http://github.com/nairobilug/nairobilug.or.ke) and then use Pelican to build it:
+Now that the theme exists, we can build:

     pelican -s pelican.conf.py content -o output